SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 4. A modified version of the reference-free aligner Progressive Cactus<sup>4</sup> is used to combine the alignments into base-level pangenome graphs that contain variants of all sizes
 5. Chromosomal graphs are then combined and post-processed to reduce path complexity by collapsing redundant sequences.

-## 1.1 Fasta input files
+### 1.1 Fasta input files

 We will create a pangenome for **chromosome 12** of two different **Zebra finch (*Taeniopygia guttata*)** individuals publicly available on NCBI.

 <img src="https://github.com/SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/blob/main/Zebra%20Finches_Michael_Lawton_Flickr.jpg" alt="drawing" width="300"/> <br/>
 *Credits: [Flickr/Michael Lawton](https://www.flickr.com/photos/michaellawton/5712718319)*<br />

-The **backbone reference** will be the new T2T reference genome [bTaeGut7.mat](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_048771995.1/), specifically the maternal haplotype.
-We will also include the paternal haplotype [bTaeGut7.pat](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_048772025.1/) and another chromosome-level individual: [bTaeGut2.hap1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_051427915.1/) and [bTaeGut2.hap2](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_051428105.1/).
+The **backbone reference** will be the new T2T reference genome [bTaeGut7.mat](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_048771995.1/), specifically chromosome 22 of maternal haplotype.
+We will also include chromosome 22 of paternal haplotype [bTaeGut7.pat](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_048772025.1/) and another individual's chromosome 22: [bTaeGut2.hap1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_051427915.1/) and [bTaeGut2.hap2](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_051428105.1/).

 Differently from ProgressiveCactus, **MC ignores soft-masked bases**, so there is no need to repeat mask the genomes.
 For both, hard-masking is not recommended.

-## 1.2 bTaeGut.seqfile input file
+### 1.2 bTaeGut.seqfile input file

 The main input file for the MC pipeline is the [bTaeGut.seqfile ]() file.
 Similarly to Progressive Cactus, this text file contains user defined genome IDs and paths to the corresponding fasta file, one assembly per line.
 The main difference with the Progressive Cactus imput file is the absence of a guide three (Newick format), which is usually the first row in the Cactus file.